the wing of a plane flying over Hartsfield Jackson International Airport

 Whether it’s a work trip or a vacation, flight cancellations are a huge headache and can really wreck your travel plans.
 Mechanical problems, bad weather, passenger disruptions and even software system glitches, are all factors that can lead to delays and cancellations.

 Thankfully, in all my years of flying most of my flights have been problem free.
-But it was that one trip from from Atlanta to Maui when the Los Angeles (LAX) to Maui’s Kahului (OGG) leg was cancelled – due to a mechanical issue, causing me to miss 24 hours of a long awaited workcation – that prompted this article.
+But it was that one trip from Atlanta to Hawaii when the Los Angeles (LAX) to Maui’s Kahului (OGG) leg was cancelled – due to a mechanical issue – causing me to miss 24 hours of a long awaited vacation – that prompted this article.

-Around the same time my daughter experienced a 36-hour delay returning to Nevada from Atlanta – on what was supposed to be a quick layover in Dallas.
-After these two flight cancellations I learned a lot!
-I decided to put together list of things that really helped me and hopefully will help you too if you find yourself in a similar situation.
+Around the same time, my daughter experienced a 36-hour delay on an Atlanta to Las Vegas flight – with what was supposed to be a quick layover in Dallas.
+After these two flight cancellations I learned a lot and I decided to put together list of things that really helped me deal.
+Hopefully these tips will help you too if you find yourself in a similar situation.

 Be Prepared for Flight Cancellations